- January 27, 2022

 Teams data consolidation and archiving

-Because Teams stores data across several applications in Office 365, placing a litigation hold and reviewing data across Teams repositories can be complex, risky, and time-consuming because it involves manual processes.
+Because Teams stores data across several applications in Microsoft 365, placing a litigation hold and reviewing data across Teams repositories can be complex, risky, and time-consuming because it involves manual processes.
 To simplify the process and ensure compliance with regulatory and eDiscovery requirements, companies should look to consolidate their journaled Teams data streams into a central archive ensuring data management, search, placement of litigation hold, review, and production can be quick and compliant.

+With the ever-growing usage of Teams, especially in hybrid work environments that have become the new norm in the post-COVID era, the need for efficient data consolidation and archiving has become even more critical.
 Moreover, an essential capability for compliant Teams regulatory response and eDiscovery review is the ability to capture Teams content in context.
 Specifically, the ability to capture and review not just an individual chat conversation or uploaded piece of content, but entire conversation threads, with all data objects, within complete timelines.
 Only this form of Teams archiving will ensure that the true meaning of the conversation and any Teams object posts can be accurately viewed, and the meaning easily determined.
 For organizations looking to implement a third-party Teams archiving solution, beware that some Teams archiving applications are unable to capture and manage all Teams data and only capture the chat function.

 For more information on how Archive360 can help solve your Microsoft Teams archiving needs: Click Here.